Atlantic City is located 127 miles southwest of Manhattan in Southern New Jersey.

 Bus service from New York City to Atlantic City is an easy, affordable option for visitors.
 Trips take about two-and-a-half to three hours but can be longer depending on traffic.
 Greyhound's "Lucky Streak" service departs from within Port Authority Bus Terminal and offers drop-off at a number of different Atlantic City casinos in addition to the Atlantic City bus station.
 If you disembark at a casino, round-trip riders often get a "free play" voucher to use at the casino.
 Return tickets are open-ended and can be used to get back to NYC when you like rather than on a specific bus.
 Although the bus ride down is often full of upbeat Atlantic City-bound travelers, the ride home can be a bit of a circus with a cast of downtrodden folks who might have lost too much at the casino.

-Pros: cheap, frequent service; travel directly to casino
+Pros: Cheap, frequent service; travel directly to a casino

 02 of 05